neeti-nk47/shop-online/README.md

 ## Demo

-You can see a live demo of the project [here](#https://totalitycorp-frontend-challenge-blond.vercel.app/).
+You can see a live demo of the project here: https://totalitycorp-frontend-challenge-blond.vercel.app

 ## Features